RobertARandolph/AdmiralBumbleBee.com/_posts/2019-02-24-Fabien-TDR-QNA-2.md

   <div class="image-caption">Discord q&a with Fabien</div>
 {:/nomarkdown}

 Recently on the [EDM Production discord](http://discord.gg/edmp) that I help administrate, I held a Q&A with [Fabien Schivre from Tokyo Dawn](http://www.tokyodawn.net/tokyo-dawn-labs/).
-Specifically we discussed Tokyo Dawn Labs.
+We had a free for all this time!

 Click through for the whole Q&A as I've transcribed it.